tak-9/employee_db/README.md

 5. Open `./util/mysql.cfg` and edit MySQL configuration.
 Change MySQL password if necessary.

 ## Usage
-1. Run application.
+:point_right: Follow  the steps below to run this application
+1. Enter the following command in the command prompt or terminal.

  `$ node employee.js `

-2. Select an item in the menu to perform search, add, update, delete an entry in the database.
+2. Once the application is started, select an item in the menu to perform search, add, update, delete an entry in the database.

 ## Schema Design